CoLRev-Environment/colrev/docs/source/technical_documentation/colrev.rst

 The CoLRev Framework
 ====================================

-The Colaborative Literature Reviews (CoLRev) framework provides a standardized environment, an extensible core engine, and a reference implementation for conducting highly collaborative reviews with a team of researchers and state-of-the-art algorithms.
+The Collaborative Literature Reviews (CoLRev) framework provides a standardized environment, an extensible core engine, and a reference implementation for conducting highly collaborative reviews with a team of researchers and state-of-the-art algorithms.

 This document consists of the following sections: